0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 assets are exactly what we should be holding**.

 As the price of oil increases, many oil companies may face populist windfall taxes - offshore services are a **clever way to participate** in an oil rise but avoid this political risk.
+A picks and shovels play.

 But there is a downside!
 This sector is highly volatile and cyclical.
 In the April sell off, the holdings lost over 50% in value.
 Top ups were made by selling holdings that had gone down less, making this risky sector an overweight.
 This gamble paid off as many holdings are up